Eggscantfly/RGH-PC-audio/README.md

 Python scripts designed for extracting and reimporting custom audio for RGH.

 # LyN_Extractor
-Usage: Python Lyn_Extractor.py input.sns output.wav
+Usage: Run the script and select an input `.sns` file via file explorer.
+It will export a WAV file.

-# LyN_Reimport
+# LyN_Reimport (V2)
-Usage: Python Lyn_Reimport.py input.sns input.wav output.sns
+Usage: Run the script and select a `.wav` file when prompted.
+The new SNS will be saved using file explorer.

+Note: `Lyn_Reimport.py` V2 now uses a fixed header layout and no longer requires an original input `.sns` file.
-Note: `Lyn_Reimport.py` currently supports only Ogg Vorbis-encoded SNS files (codec IDs `0x3156` and `0x3157`).
+It currently supports only Ogg Vorbis-encoded SNS files (codec IDs `0x3156` and `0x3157`).

+I will be keeping the old version (`V1`) for anyone who still wants or needs the original method that uses a reference `.sns`.

 # Requirements
 Ensure that ffmpeg and oggenc2 are in your system's PATH for these scripts to function properly.